jmsbutcher/AWS-RAG-AI-service/README.md

 # AWS RAG AI Service

-### An AWS Bedrock chatbot service that answers questions within the context a knowledge base using natural language.
+### An AWS Bedrock chatbot service that answers questions within the context of a knowledge base using natural language.

 [Try it here](https://aikb-bfe2tw67tq-ue.a.run.app/query-rag)